Birk2450/IVE_Development_Assignments/README.md

    └─ IVE_Assignment2_HogansAlley.pdf
 ```

-The Unity Project ZIP can be found in a Google Drive link further down.
+The Unity Project ZIP for Assignment 2 can be found in a Google Drive link further down.

 ---